County Limerick: History

 The county was to be further ravaged by war over the next century.
 After the Irish Rebellion of 1641, Limerick city was taken in a siege by Catholic general Garret Barry in 1642.
 The county was not fought over for most of the Irish Confederate Wars, of 1641–53, being safely behind the front lines of the Catholic Confederate Ireland.
 However, it became a battleground during the Cromwellian conquest of Ireland in 1649–53.
 The invasion of the forces of Oliver Cromwell in the 1650s included a twelve-month siege of the city by Cromwell's New Model Army led by Henry Ireton.
 The city finally surrendered in October 1651.
 One of Cromwell's generals, Hardress Waller was granted lands at Castletown near Kilcornan in County Limerick.
 During the Williamite War in Ireland (1689–1691) the city was to endure two further sieges, one in 1690 and another in 1691.
 It was during the 1690 siege that the infamous destruction of the Williamite guns at Ballyneety, near Pallasgreen was carried out by General Patrick Sarsfield.
 The Catholic Irish, comprising the vast majority of the population, had eagerly supported the Jacobite cause, however, the second siege of Limerick resulted in a defeat to the Williamites.
 Sarsfield managed to force the Williamites to sign the Treaty of Limerick, the terms of which were satisfactory to the Irish.
 However, the Treaty was subsequently dishonoured by the English and the city became known as the City of the Broken Treaty.

 The 18th and 19th centuries saw a long period of persecution against the Catholic majority, many of whom lived in poverty.
 In spite of this oppression, however, the famous Maigue Poets strove to keep alive their ancient Gaelic Poetry in towns like Croom and Bruree.
 The Great Famine of the 1840s set in motion mass emigration and a huge decline in Irish as a spoken language in the county.
 This began to change around the beginning of the 20th century, as changes in law from the British Government enabled the farmers of the county to purchase lands they had previously only held as tenants, paying high rent to absentee landlords.

 Limerick saw much fighting during the War of Independence of 1919 to 1921 particularly in the east of the county.
 The subsequent Irish Civil War saw bitter fighting between the newly established Irish Free State soldiers and IRA "Irregulars", especially in the city (See Irish Free State offensive).

 Local government and politics

+The island of Ireland, showing location of County Limerick.